CafeVariomeUoL/cv3-docs/Writerside/topics/query-builder-and-query-result.md

 }
 ```

-Takes one or more HPO IDs, with only the numerical ID part without
-`HP:` prefix.
-It also allows specifying a similarity score, which is used to expand the terms to similar terms, based on our Semantic Similarity functionality provided with Biomedical Term Service.
+Its structure accepts one or more <tooltip term="HPO">HPO</tooltip> IDs, specified using only the numerical part of the ID, without the `HP:` prefix.
+It also allows you to specify a similarity score, which expands the provided terms to include similar ones, based on the Semantic Similarity functionality available through our Biomedical Term Service.

-The minimum match specifies how many of the **original ** terms must be matched.
-For the above 3 terms, if the minimum match is set to 2, then 2 out of the 3 original terms, or 2 sets out of 3 sets of expanded terms, must match for a record to be included in the result.
+The minimum match parameter defines how many of the **original** terms must match.
+For example, if three terms are provided and the minimum match is set to 2, then at least two of the three original terms (or two of the three sets of expanded terms) must match for a record to be included in the results.

-The
-`useOrphanet` flag specifies whether to use Orphanet terms to match with patients.
-With the (<tooltip term="HOOM model">HOOM model</tooltip>), (<tooltip term="HPO">HPO</tooltip>) and (<tooltip term="OIDC">OIDC</tooltip>) terms can be mapped to one another, allowing records containing either to be returned.
+The `useOrphanet` flag indicates whether Orphanet terms should also be used to match patients.
+With the <tooltip term="HOOM model">HOOM model</tooltip>, <tooltip term="HPO">HPO</tooltip> and <tooltip term="OIDC">OIDC</tooltip>, terms can be mapped to each other, enabling records containing either term type to be returned.

 ### ORDO Filter

-The ORDO filter is used to query disease data with Orphanet terms.
-The structure:
+The <tooltip term="ORDO">ORDO</tooltip> filter is used to query disease data with Orphanet terms.
+Its structure is as follows:

 ```json
 {